 If somebody has taken drugs and becomes unresponsive, call 911 immediately.
 These resources are intended for preventive measures only.

-Vaccines are safe and are the best way to protect yourself and those around you from serious illnesses.
+Vaccines are safe and are the best protection from serious illnesses.

 The COVID-19 vaccine can keep you from getting COVID-19, and is supposed to lessen symptoms if you do contract the virus.